Chocolate Covered Strawberries are the perfect fancy treat, and they are surprisingly easy to make with just two ingredients.

 - Strawberries - Use fresh strawberries and look for firm, ripe berries that are mostly red all over.
 If they are white or green at the top they are likely, not ripe.
 I used large and medium strawberries, but small strawberries are fine too.

 - Chocolate - The type of chocolate you use makes a big difference.
 Choose real, high-quality chocolate, not candy bars or chocolate chips, which contain stabilizers that prevent them from melting properly.
 Couverture callets are also a good option (this is what I used).
-I like using dark chocolate for chocolate strawberries, but white or milk chocolate work just as well if you prefer a sweeter option.
+I like using dark chocolate for chocolate strawberries, but white or milk chocolate is great too if you prefer a sweeter option.

 See the recipe card for quantities.